webbhlin/linechatbot-on-lambda/README.md

 # linechatbot-on-lambda
 This is a line chatbot running on AWS lambda

-# prerequesite
+# Prerequesites
 1. need to enable your line developer account
 2. need to add your webhook url - this is your api gateway URL
 3. need to install serverless framework
 4. need to install aws cli and export your

-# required packages
+# Required Packages
 1. gin gonic web framework
 2. line-bot-sdk-go
 3. aws-go-sdk